Page Reviewed / Updated - February 20, 2020

 **For seniors who require personal care assistance and meet a level of care consistent to that which is provided in an institutional setting, the Maryland Community First Choice Program may be of interest.**

 For applicants aged 65 and older, Maryland has a very low income limit.
-As of 2019, a single applicant is limited to a monthly income of $350.
+As of 2020, a single applicant is limited to a monthly income of $350.
 However, individuals who have income over the limit are still able to qualify if they have medical and / or care costs that are high relative to their income.
 In simple terms, income that is greater than the income limit can be spent on medical bills, Medicare premiums, and long-term care, and once an individual has spent his or her income down to the income limit, he or she can qualify for Medicaid.
+This is often referred to as a medically needy pathway or a spend down program.

 Maryland follows the ‘name on the check’ rule when determining married applicant’s financial eligibility.
 Only the married applicant's income is counted.
 Said another way, the income of an applicant’s spouse is not considered when applying for Medicaid.
 This is only true if the spouse is not also applying for Medicaid.